this?

-keyword refers to the object that is
+In JavaScript, the this keyword refers to the object that is

 currently executing the code.
 The short version of what

-evaluates to is as follows:
+this evaluates to is as follows:

-refers to the global object.this
+this refers to the global object.this refers to the

 global object.

-is
+this is

-retains the value of the
+this retains the value of the

-enclosing lexical context’s this
+enclosing lexical context’s this.

-refers to the object the method
+this refers to the object the method

 was called on.

-is bound to the new object
+this is bound to the new object

 being constructed.

-is bound to the element on which
+this is bound to the element on which

 the listener is placed.

-In the global execution context, this
+In the global execution context, this refers to the global

 object.